haghard/sport-center/README.md

 Sport Center
 ================
-SportCenter is a POC reactive applications based on microservices architecture built on top of [Akka](akka.io) following a Event Sourcing CQRS based approach.
+SportCenter is a POC reactive applications based on microservices architecture built on top of [Akka](akka.io) following a Event Sourcing based approach.

+### Reactive application, Event Sourcing, Microservice architecture what and why shortly ###

-_Event Sourcing is about capturing sequence of event in journal.
+Event Sourcing is about capturing sequence of event in journal.
 Each transaction/event is being recorded.
 State is recreated by replaying all the transactions/events.

-### Reactive application, Microservice architecture what and why shortly ###

 ### About the project ###

 There are 3 type roles node in our akka cluster:
   Gateway    Group of machines that links together 2 worlds using simple Load Balancer and Distributed Service Registry for internal cluster nodes.
-Every incoming request will be redirected for internal services if matched route is found
-             _Each Gateway node provides following features:
+Every incoming request will be redirected for internal services if matched route is found.
+Each Gateway node provides following features:
-              Fault tolerant request routing layer using [Hystrix]( http://hystrix.github.com) To deliver fault tolerance Hystrix has built in the following features:
+             _Fault tolerant request routing layer using [Hystrix]( http://hystrix.github.com)_ To deliver fault tolerance Hystrix has built in the following features:
                   * Timeout for every request to an external system
                   * Limit of concurrent requests for external system
                   * Circuit breaker to avoid further requests
                   * Retry of a single request after circuit breaker has triggered
-                  * Realtime aggregated dashboard for to retrieve runtime information on load Distributed CRDT based Distributed Service Registry for domain using [akka-data-replication](https://github.com/patriknw/akka-data-replication)
+                  * Realtime aggregated dashboard for to retrieve runtime information on load _Distributed CRDT based Distributed Service Registry for domain using [akka-data-replication](https://github.com/patriknw/akka-data-replication)_
                   Every cluster node (exclude Gateways) before start register itself in Service Registry for being available for further requests
-               Akka-Cluster for distributed cluster membership
+             _Akka-Cluster for distributed cluster membership_

   Crawlers   Cluster subset for collect result from web
              Akka-Cluster for distributed cluster membership